VishveshC/cloudsetup/README.md

 > *(Might develop a 'proper' script if the repo gets any attention 💀)*

-> I am not responsible for any legal action against the use of this script neither for potential account ban; it is a mere personal project/proof of concept.
+> I am not responsible for any legal action against the use of this script nor for potential account ban; it is a mere personal project/proof of concept.